mrmarlrico/Bookstore-API/README.md

      }' http://localhost:8000/books/{book_id}
    - Replace {bookid} with bookid that needs to be updated

-7. Deleting a book from the store by ID
+8. Deleting a book from the store by ID

    - On Linux/Ubuntu terminal use this code
    - curl -X DELETE http://localhost:8000/books/{book_id}
    - Replace {bookid} with bookid that needs to be deleted

-8. Searching for books by title, author, and price range
+9. Searching for books by title, author, and price range

    - On Linux/Ubuntu terminal use this code
    - curl "http://localhost:8000/search?title=Title&author=Author&min_price=10&max_price=50"
    - Or on your web browser type "http://localhost:8000/search?title=Title&author=Author&min_price=10&max_price=50"
    - Replace the values inside the curly braces and remove the curly braces "title={Title}", "author={Author}", "min_price={10}", "max_price={50}"

+10. The total number of books in the store

+    - On your web browser type "http://localhost:8000/total_books"

+11. The top 5 bestselling books

+    - On your web browser type "http://localhost:8000/top_5_bestselling_books"

+12. The top 5 authors with the most books in the store

+    - On your web browser type "http://localhost:8000/top_5_authors"